 Simply creating video content and watching the views role in works well for the first few months.
 But, delving into the background analytics will create valuable insights that can push your strategy forwards.

 It is argued that ‘this will help make sure that you know how to monetise your videos and create more relevant content and market it the right way to get viewers to do what you want.’

 Make sure to monitor everything from traffic sources to earning reports.
 It will be far easier to tailor your future content if you do!
 You’ll learn about the wants of your audience but also to the needs of your strategy.
 This will help to ensure you get the best return for your time.

 While clearly there are vast merits to be enjoyed from a strong YouTube strategy, this shouldn’t be done to the detriment of your other platforms.

 Ritson argued that ’it’s one thing to celebrate the power of a new channel like YouTube in contributing to a successful campaign, and quite another to exaggerate its relative potency.’

-He claims there is a ‘culture endemic in modern media’ hailing the death of traditional media, but that it is in fact important to use YouTube as one element of a wider marketing strategy, whether that means other digital forms such as cinema and TV or even, god forbid, non-video content such as editorials and print.
+He claims there is a ‘culture endemic in modern media’ hailing the death of traditional media.
+But it is important to use YouTube as one element of a wider marketing strategy, not your only stream.
+Combine with other digital forms such as cinema, TV or even non-video content such as editorials and print.